ipspace/blog/content/posts/2022/01/mtu-virtual-devices.md

 Finally, where did the high default MTU come from?
 It's not Linux default, and it's definitely not set that way in other container orchestration systems like Docker.
 Turns out that *containerlab* [sets the MTU to 9500](https://containerlab.srlinux.dev/manual/network/#point-to-point-links) on vEth links.
 Mystery solved ;)

 So how did we get Cumulus VX and SR Linux to work together?
-We had to implement MTU parameter (on interface, link, node, and lab level) in *netsim-tools*, and set the default to 1500 for container-based network devices.
-The fix is available in release 1.1.2; until we push it out use `pip3 install --upgrade 'netsim-tools>=1.1.2.dev'` to grab a snapshot of the development branch.
+We had to implement MTU parameter (on interface, link, node, and lab level) in *netlab*, and set the default to 1500 for container-based network devices.

 ## Keep Exploring